eslawski/frontend-interviews/my_lil_jstor/README.md

 This exercise is not meant to test how fast you get to solutions, but to see what your thought process is when tackling them.
-Writing code that represents your best practices is more important than writing code that works and fulfils the success criteria.
+Writing code that represents your best practices is more important than writing code that works and fulfills the success criteria.
 Several developers at JSTOR will be available via the Slack room that you have been invited to in order to support questions that you may have along the way.

 Please fork the repo to get started and when you think you are finished, issue a pull request.
 Preferably